 Assessing student learning documents knowledge and skills that students gain over a specific period of time using measurable standards and benchmarks.
 The Allegheny Valley School District staff utilizes summative, formative, benchmark, and diagnostic tests to measure student growth.

-Administrators and teachers consider results from Classroom Diagnostic Tools (CDT) tests, STAR Reading, Early Literacy and Math, G-MADE, Dibbles Next, PVAAS data, and locally created formative and summative assessments when considering the student program.
+Administrators and teachers consider results from Classroom Diagnostic Tools (CDT) tests, STAR Reading, Early Literacy and Math, DIBELS Next, PVAAS data, and locally created formative and summative assessments when considering the student program.
 District staff also considers information from two state-mandated assessments, the Pennsylvania System of School Assessment and the Keystone Exams, for student progress analysis and during curriculum review.

 The Pennsylvania Keystone Exams are end-of-course assessments designed to evaluate proficiency in academic content.
-Beginning with the class of 2017, students must demonstrate proficiency on the Algebra 1, Biology, and Literature Keystone Exams as a Pennsylvania requirement for graduation.
+Beginning with the class of 2017, students must demonstrate proficiency in the Algebra 1, Biology, and Literature Keystone Exams as a Pennsylvania requirement for graduation.

 Pennsylvania System of School Assessment